 - Criminal damage.

-- Hate mail including on line abuse.
+- Hate mail including online abuse.

 - Violence and threats of violence.

-The police can take legal action against hate crime after only one incident, and EPIC can take legal action to evict those found guilty of it.
+Where proven the police can take legal action against hate crime after only one incident, and EPIC can take legal action to evict those found guilty of it.